kenny-co/procedural-advml/README.md

 ## Acknowledgments

 Learn more about the [Resilient Information Systems Security (RISS)](http://rissgroup.org/) group at Imperial College London.
-The main author is a PhD student supported by [DataSpartan](http://dataspartan.co.uk/).
+The main author is a PhD candidate supported by [DataSpartan](http://dataspartan.co.uk/).
 DataSpartan is not affiliated with the university.

 Please cite this paper if you use the code in this repository as part of a published research project.